ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

 gradation than simply "allowed or disallowed" so each value might include some more complex level of gradation in some implementations.

-That is, where actual state has a single value per claim per component applying to one device at one point in time, reference state has a set of values per claim per component.
+That is, where actual state has a single value per claim per Target Environment applying to one device at one point in time, reference state has a set of values per claim per Target Environment.
 The appraisal policy then specifies how to match the actual value against the set of reference values.

 Some examples of such matching include: